 Electric car batteries are typically compared by looking at the at the cost per kWh, the total cost of the battery over the total electric capacity.
 According to CleanTechnia, the average cost of a Lithium-ion battery today is about $209 per kWh.
-(For reference the battery in the Tesla we are driving is a 75kWh.
+(For reference, the battery in the Tesla we are driving is 75 kWh.)
 While batteries continue to be a large proportion of the overall cost of a new electric vehicle, that ratio is changing.
-Recent battery technological developments, as well as consumer demand, is driving the price of batteries down substantially.
+Recent battery technology developments, as well as consumer demand, is driving the price of batteries down substantially.

 Where do the batteries end up at the end of their useful life?